orthanc-mirrors/orthanc-book/Sphinx/source/faq/compiling.rst

 * ``-DUSE_SYSTEM_DCMTK=OFF`` to statically link against DCMTK.
 * ``-DUSE_SYSTEM_JSONCPP=OFF`` to statically link against JsonCpp.

 You will also have to set the ``-DALLOW_DOWNLOADS=ON`` to explicitely allow the CMake script to download the source code of any required dependency.
-The source code of all these dependencies is self-hosted on our servers at the University Hospital of Liège.
+The source code of all these dependencies is self-hosted on the Web server running our official homepage.

 Please also note that the option ``-DSTANDALONE_BUILD=ON`` must be used whenever your plan to move the binaries or to install them on